Creating a Scanning Cluster

 LoadBalanceUseSsl = No

-LoadBalanceAllowFrom = <Node 1 IP address>
+LoadBalanceAllowFrom = <Host 1 IP address>

-LoadBalanceAllowFrom = <Node 2 IP address>
+LoadBalanceAllowFrom = <Host 2 IP address>

 Notes:

-Other (not mentioned here) Dr.Web Network Checker parameters are left unchanged.
+Other Dr.Web Network Checker parameters (not mentioned here) are left unchanged.

-Verifying the Cluster Operability
+Verifying Cluster Operability

-To check the cluster operation in data distribution mode, use the following command on nodes 1 and 2:
+To verify cluster operability in data distribution mode, use the following command on hosts 1 and 2:

 $ drweb-ctl netscan <path to file or directory>